Logo

 Scope

-This document defines the abstract data model and high-level architecture of a scroll engine.
+This document defines the abstract data model and high-level architecture of a programmable scroll engine.
 It does not define concrete API surface or language bindings for specific platforms.
 Instead, it is expected that separate binding specifications will define how this model maps to:

 • DOM and CSSOM View APIs in web browsers,